Apsara: Literature

 The most ancient descriptions of apsara portray them as "water nymph"-like beings.

 The Rigveda tells of an apsara who is the wife of Gandharva; however, the Rigveda also seems to allow for the existence of more than one apsara.

 The only apsara specifically named is Urvashi.
 An entire hymn deals with the colloquy between Urvashi and her mortal lover Pururavas.
 Later Hindu scriptures allow for the existence of numerous apsaras, who act as the handmaidens of Indra or as dancers at his celestial court serving as musicians alongside the gandharvas ("celestial musicians").

 The Kaushitaki Upanishad mentions apsaras as a class of divinities associated with ointments, garlands, vestments, and powdered aromatics.

 The origin of the apsaras is described in the Ramayana and Puranas.
 Apsaras are further associated with water by relating them to the churning of the ocean, water sports, and groups such as nāgas.

 In many of the stories related in the Mahabharata, apsaras appear in important supporting roles.
 The epic contains several lists of the principal Apsaras, which lists are not always identical.
 Here is one such list, together with a description of how the celestial dancers appeared to the residents and guests at the court of the gods:

 Ghritachi, Menaka, Rambha, Tilottama, Purvachitti, Swayamprabha, Urvashi, Misrakeshi, Dandagauri, Varuthini, Gopali, Sahajanya, Kumbhayoni, Prajagara, Chitrasena, Chitralekha, Saha, and Madhuraswana—these and thousands more, possessed of eyes like lotus leaves, were employed in enticing the hearts of individuals practicing rigid austerities, and they danced there.
 And possessing slim waists and fair large hips, they began to perform various evolutions, shaking their deep bosoms, and casting their glances around, and exhibiting other attractive attitudes capable of stealing the hearts and resolutions and minds of the spectators.

 The Mahabharata documents the exploits of individual apsaras, such as Tilottama, who rescued the world from the rampaging asura brothers Sunda and Upasunda; and Urvashi, who attempted to seduce the hero Arjuna.

 A recurring theme in the Mahabharata is that of an apsara sent to distract a sage from his ascetic practices.
 One story embodying this theme is that recounted by the epic heroine Shakuntala to explain her own parentage.
 Once upon a time, the sage Vishvamitra generated such intense energy by means of his asceticism that Indra himself became fearful.
 Deciding that the sage would have to be distracted from his penances, he sent the apsara Menaka to work her charms.
 Menaka trembled at the thought of angering such a powerful ascetic, but she obeyed the god's order.
 As she approached Vishvamitra, the wind god Vayu tore away her garments.
-Seeing her thus disrobed, the sage abandoned himself to lust and they made love, during which Vishvamitra's asceticism was put on hold.
+Seeing her thus disrobed, the sage abandoned himself to lust and they had sex, during which Vishvamitra's asceticism was put on hold.
 As a consequence, Menaka gave birth to a daughter, whom she abandoned on the banks of a river.
 That daughter was Shakuntala herself, the narrator of the story.

 Shu Ting referenced apsara in her poem "O Motherland, Dear Motherland".